NEW: Japan says the Chinese ships ignored warnings not to enter its waters

 The ships arrived near the uninhabited islands – which Japan calls Senkaku and China calls Diaoyu – and began patrols and “law enforcement,” China’s state-run news agency Xinhua reported.

 The islands, situated in the East China Sea between Okinawa and Taiwan, are under Japanese control, but China claims they have been a part of its territory for ages.

-The Chinese ships entered Japanese territorial waters despite warnings from the Japanese Coast Guard, said Shinichi Gega, a spokesman for Japan’s 11th Regional Coast Guard Headquarters.
+The Chinese ships entered Japanese territorial waters Friday despite warnings from the Japanese Coast Guard, said Shinichi Gega, a spokesman for Japan’s 11th Regional Coast Guard Headquarters.

 Two of the Chinese ships responded to a Japanese Coast Guard vessel’s warning by reiterating China’s territorial claim to the islands and saying they were carrying out patrol work, according to Gega.
 Japanese ships and helicopters are continuing their own patrols of the area, he said.

 The controversial Chinese move to begin patrols around the islands follows Japan’s purchase of several of the islands from a private owner this week.
 China described the deal as “illegal and invalid.”

 Animosity between the two countries over the islands runs deep.

 They have come to represent what many Chinese see as unfinished business: redressing the impact of the Japanese occupation of large swathes of eastern China during the 1930s and 1940s.

 China says its claim goes back hundreds of years.
 Japan says it saw no trace of Chinese control of the islands in an 1885 survey, so formally recognized them as Japanese sovereign territory in 1895.